 The following is a guest post.
 If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting Guidelines.

 Also known as “big picture” trading, long-term Forex investing has become an increasingly popular strategy.
-This is partially a result of the comparatively conservative nature of such a stance while it is just as appealing for building sustainable wealth.
+This is partially a result of the comparatively conservative stance while it is just as appealing for building sustainable wealth.
 It stands to reason that this approach will slightly differ from the methods associated with short-term trading.
-Let us take a look at a few popular strategies as well as some of the main metrics to keep in mind along the way.
+Let us take a look at a few popular strategies and some of the main metrics to keep in mind along the way.

 Monitoring Market Influencers

-Long-term Forex trading needs to take into account a handful of variables which can influence longitudinal patterns.
+Long-term Forex trading needs to take into account a handful of variables that can influence longitudinal patterns.
 From a broad perspective, these are categorized as follows: